Apress/DSLs-in-R/Matrix-expressions/README.md

 # Matrix expressions

-In this chapter we use the following libraries:
+This chapter goes through an example of (re-)implementing matrix arithmetic as a DSL.
+The chapter we use the following libraries:

 ```r